collectivexyz/collective-governance-v1/site/javascript_example.rst

 Voting
 ______

-Now you can create introduce a vote using the governance contract.
+Now you can introduce a vote using the governance contract.

 .. code-block:: javascript